Science and technology in Nepal: Overview: policy implementation and challenges

-Although a number of sectoral science and technology policies have been adopted since the early 2000s, policy implementation has not always been adequate.
-Nepal has historically set low targets for research intensity, limiting the effectiveness of sectoral policies.
+Nepal has historically set low targets for research intensity, limiting the effectiveness of sectoral policies, although sectoral science and technology policies have been adopted since the early 2000s.

 A number of planned initiatives have failed to materialize.
 These include a national fund for research in information and communication technologies proposed by the National Information and Communication Technology Policy (2015) and a national biotechnology research centre proposed by the Biotechnology Policy (2006), as well as three other planned research centres: the national nanotechnology centre, nuclear research centre and space research institute.

-Although the Nuclear Policy was adopted in 2007, it was only in 2019 that parliament adopted the Nuclear Act facilitating the peaceful use of nuclear science and technology transfer for the health and environmental sectors, in particular.
+The Nuclear Policy was adopted in 2007, and in 2019 parliament adopted the Nuclear Act facilitating the peaceful use of nuclear science and technology transfer for the health and environmental sectors.
 Despite the Renewable Energy Subsidy Policy (2016) having introduced subsidies for mini- and microhydropower, solar and wind energy through its delivery mechanism, the Central Renewable Energy Fund, the share of this type of energy in final energy consumption actually dropped between 2015 and 2019, from 11% to 5% of the total.
-By 2019, installed hydropower capacity (1,250 MW) fell well short of the target (2,301 MW) for the same year.
+By 2019, installed hydropower capacity (1,250 MW) fell short of the target (2,301 MW) for the same year.
 Most hydropower projects have fallen behind schedule, adding to the cost of developing this infrastructure.

-A common grievance of the Nepali scientific community is that, although policies themselves are well designed, poor implementation, coupled with a lack of resources, have resulted in unmet expectations.
+A common grievance of the Nepali scientific community is that, despite the design of policies, poor implementation, coupled with a lack of resources, has resulted in unmet expectations.
 For instance, plans to create a smart city or to digitize Nepal have not materialized.

-Whenever there has been an absence of effective policy implementation, other players have stepped up to the plate to deliver knowledge transfer and technological absorption, including through public–private partnerships.
+Absences of effective policy implementation have caused others to deliver knowledge transfer and technological absorption, including through public–private partnerships.
 Examples are the National Innovation Centre, created through crowdsourcing organized by individuals in 2012 and constructed on land donated by Tribhuvan University in 2019; the Centre for Molecular Dynamics Nepal (est. 2007), created through a non-governmental organization (NGO); and the Smart Urban Technology Challenge, a public–private partnership involving the Kathmandu municipality that organizes regular competitions for entrepreneurial teams to solve problems related to urban development.